maxboeck/mxb-jekyll/_posts/prototyping-react-with-static-html/2017-02-06-prototyping-with-static-html.md

 ## Generating the Files

-There are many good static file generators available.
-My tool of choice here is [Nunjucks](https://mozilla.github.io/nunjucks/), a powerful templating engine built by Mozilla.
+To build our static prototype, first we need a good templating language.
+My tool of choice here is [Nunjucks](https://mozilla.github.io/nunjucks/), a powerful engine built by Mozilla.
 It integrates nicely with node-based build setups and is crazy extensible.
 But, you could just as easily do this with [Liquid](http://shopify.github.io/liquid/), [Handlebars](http://handlebarsjs.com/), or the like.
-The only important thing to remember is that your choice of templating language shouldn't enforce a particular structure on you and is flexible enough to handle anything you throw at it.
+The only important thing to remember is that your choice of templating language shouldn't impose a particular structure on you and is flexible enough to handle anything you throw at it.

 Most of these work in a very similar way: You define templates that contain "blocks", which are dedicated areas in the markup that can then be extended by other templates, or populated with content.

 The folder structure in my setup has three main parts:

 📂 __1) layout__ contains the basic templates.
-This is usually a `base` template that just holds the outermost html elements like `<head>` and `<body>` and loads the CSS and Javascript.
-You can then extend the base template to create other, more complex reusable layouts.
+There is usually a base template that just holds the outermost html elements like `<head>` and `<body>` and loads the CSS and Javascript.
+You can then extend this base template to create other, more complex reusable layouts.

 {% raw %}
 ```html